 - The Histogram tab is where you view and edit the data ranges of the symbol classes.
 See Histograms for more information.

 To draw a layer with graduated symbols, follow these steps:

 - Select a feature layer in the Contents pane.

-- On the Appearance tab, in the Drawing group, click Symbology and click Graduated Symbols.
+- On the Feature Layer tab, in the Drawing group, click the Symbology drop-down arrow and click Graduated Symbols .